 RSF and IPG Spending, Objectives, Indicators, and Outcomes

-Details of RSF & IPG objectives, indicators, and targeted outcomes are outlined here (pdf).
+Details of RSF & IPG objectives, indicators, targeted outcomes and reported outcomes are outlined here (pdf).

 SFU received a RSF grant (excluding IPG) of $7,842,200 and $783,640 in IPG funds in fiscal year 2019-2020.